mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 1. `SANSStateComplete` which defines a complete reduction.
 2. The individual sub-states.
 3. Some of the sub-states require a map in order to store detector-dependent information

+As indicated above, we want to make sure that the workspace is set with valid entries and that an, at least minimal, reduction can be performed with it.
+Instead of having this check on a `PropertyManager` object itself, it might be better to have external schemers which validate a state before it is passed to a `SANSBatchReduction` or `SANSSingleReduction` instance.